 TERMS AND CONDITIONS

-The intellectual property rights shall remain the property of the entrant, any disputes that might arise are of their sole responsibility.
+The intellectual property rights shall remain the property of the entrant, any disputes that might arise are their sole responsibility.

 The payment of the monetary prizes will be made up to 30 days after Public Announcement.
 The Competition is governed by the present program; all issues that are not clearly stated will be taken up to the Jury Committee that will be empowered to decide.

-The Competition Organizers reserve the right to cancel the competition in the cases when fewer than 5 projects Clients have been submitted or all submitted projects fail to comply with the announced terms an conditions.
+The Competition Organizers reserve the right to cancel the competition in the cases when fewer than 5 projects Clients have been submitted or all submitted projects fail to comply with the announced terms and conditions.

 We have in place very rigorous security measures.
-Information provided to us cannot be lost, misused or tempered with in any manner.
+Information provided to us cannot be lost, misused or tampered with in any manner.
 We use secure socket layer (SSL) encryption technology when recording personal information.

 Personal information – We do not collect personal data unless strictly given permission by you and only when registering with us.
 Information collected includes; name, address, phone number, email, registration details, and detail providing your access to our website.

 1Habitat1 may request that you provide photos that can be used in our journal or for publicity reason.
-By providing such items, you therefore consent for 1Habitat1 to use them at their discretion for marketing purposes.
+By providing such items, you, therefore, consent for 1Habitat1 to use them at their discretion for marketing purposes.

 1Habitat1 is not required to respond to notices that have been improperly written and have not followed the requirements of the DMCA.
 Copyright owners should be aware that penalties can be imposed for illicit claims and that 1Habitat1 reserves the right to refer complainants to the relevant authorities if they make improper use of the DMCA for illicit claims.